Adam Barsouk

 Picture

-I spoke with the award-winning Coffee Shop Philosophy Podcast on the writings of Soviet escapees like Ayn Rand, and the implications they have for politics and culture today (2019).
+I spoke with the award-winning Coffee Shop Philosophy Podcast on the Soviet diaspora and its implications for politics and culture today (2019)

 Listen here!